New Navy chief strongly backs theaterisation plan; says closely watching Chinese activities in Indian Ocean | Law-Order

 Chief of Naval Staff Admiral R Hari Kumar on Friday said his force is keeping a close watch on Chinese activities in the Indian Ocean and is fully ready to deal with any security threat even as he fully backed the ambitious tri-services reforms that included setting up of a maritime theatre command.

-Referring to China's rapid expansion of its naval assets, the newly-appointed Navy chief said ''it is not just the numbers that matter'' as he highlighted the importance of strategy, operational plans and weapons to combat various threats. ''I want to assure you that the Indian Navy is a well-balanced force and is confident of defending India's maritime interests for sure,'' he said, responding to a volley of questions on the threat from China in the maritime domain.
+Referring to China's rapid expansion of its naval assets, he said ''it is not just the numbers that matter'' as he highlighted the importance of strategy, operational plans and weapons to combat various threats. ''I want to assure you that the Indian Navy is a well-balanced force and is confident of defending India's maritime interests for sure,'' he said, responding to a volley of questions on the threat from China in the maritime domain.

 ''The Chinese activities and deployments are kept under close watch.
 We have our plans,'' he added.